omkar-shelke25/cka-killercoda/fix-api-server/step1.md

 Use `kubeadm` built-in certificate management commands.

-Do not modify or touch any other certificates

-Do not modify any other cluster resources or configurations beyond what is necessary to complete the recovery.
+Do not modify or touch any other certificates or configurations beyond what is necessary to complete the recovery.

 ---